korepwx/railgun/docs/api/website.rst

 .. data:: railgun.website.context.app

+    A :class:`~flask.Flask` object.
+It implements a WSGI application and acts as the central object of the website.

 .. data:: railgun.website.context.csrf

+    A :class:`flask_wtf.csrf.CsrfProtect` object.
+It extends the
+    :data:`~railgun.website.context.app` so that all post requests will be protected from csrf attack, unless disabled explicitly.

 .. data:: railgun.website.context.db

+    A :class:`flask.ext.sqlalchemy.SQLAlchemy` object.
+It extends the
+    :data:`~railgun.website.context.app` so that each request will bind a database session.

 .. data:: railgun.website.admin.bp

+    A :class:`~flask.Blueprint` object.
+All the views for administration are registered to this blueprint.

 .. data:: railgun.website.credential.login_manager

+    A :class:`flask.ext.login.LoginManager` object.
+It extends the
+    :data:`~railgun.website.context.app` to support login & logout.

 .. data:: railgun.website.i18n.babel

+    A :class:`flask.ext.babel.Babel` object.
+It extends the
+    :data:`~railgun.website.context.app` to support translations for
+    each request.

 Jinja2 Template Filters
 -----------------------

+.. autofunction:: railgun.website.utility.__inject_template_duecolor

 Common Utility for Single Requests
 ----------------------------------